reejaderichmond/reejaderichmond/README.md

 😄 **Pronouns:** She/Her

 ⚡ **Fun fact:**
-I was diagnosed with kidney disease in my early 20s and spent years on dialysis while navigating law school.
+I was diagnosed with kidney disease in my late 20s and spent years on dialysis while navigating law school.
 I thought law was the path—until I realized I was more obsessed with building systems than debating case law.
 So I pivoted.
 Taught myself how to build websites.
 Fell in love with data.
 Started applying business strategy through tech.

 _Today, I use my corporate career in strategy, analytics, and product to teach working professionals how to pivot into tech roles—without fluff, without confusion, and without losing who they are._****